Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 How do I apply?

 All undergraduate applicants must complete an application package as requested.
 Be sure to request one of the engineering majors or computer science.
-Once reviewed by the Office of Undergraduate Admissions, your application will come to the School of Engineering for review and discussion by engineering staff and faculty.
+Once reviewed by the Office of Undergraduate Admissions, your application will come to the College of Engineering for review and discussion by engineering staff and faculty.

 Certainly.
 Apply as an international student on the VCU application.
-You should submit your application through the Global Education Office, which we will work with to review your preparatory course work for applicability and relevance to the college course work at the School of Engineering.
+You should submit your application through the Global Education Office, which we will work with to review your preparatory course work for applicability and relevance to the college course work at the College of Engineering.

 Apply via the standard university process (see the Office of Undergraduate Admissions for details).
 Be sure to apply as a transfer student and provide all transcripts, including grades and dates completed.
 For all courses required by your computer science or engineering major for which you expect transfer credit, provide a course description and syllabus for each course.